TBPixel/tww-rando-twitch-bot/README.md

 ### Chat Commands

-- [ ] `!twwr` A help command that lists all the available commands.
+- [x] `!twwr` A help command that lists all the available commands.
-- [ ] `!twwr race` Display info about the current race, such as settings and preset info.
+- [x] `!twwr race` Display info about the current race, such as settings and preset info.
-- [ ] `!twwr vs` Display (and possibly link to the streams of) the other runners in this race.
+- [x] `!twwr vs` Display (and possibly link to the streams of) the other runners in this race.
 - [ ] `!twwr leaderboard` Retrieve the leaderboard position of the current runner, including their RT Bux.
-- [ ] `!twwr link` Get a link to the racetime room.
+- [x] `!twwr link` Get a link to the racetime room.
-- [ ] `!twwr exampleperma` Get an example permalink for the current settings, if available.
+- [x] `!twwr exampleperma` Get an example permalink for the current settings, if available.
-- [ ] `!twwr perma` Get the permalink for the current settings, if available.
+- [x] `!twwr perma` Get the permalink for the current settings, if available.
 - [ ] `!twwr restream` Get a link to the restream, if available.
-- [ ] `!twwr multi` Generate a link to a multi-twitch stream view of all the runners in the racetime room.
+- [x] `!twwr multi` Generate a link to a multi-twitch stream view of all the runners in the racetime room.
+- [x] `!play` To play marbles on stream

 ### API